Last Updated on 27 November 2025 by Cycloscope

 Getting to Xianju

-Unfortunately getting to Shenxianju was not easy at all, we went by motorbike from Linhai (the road is big and a bit boring).
+Unfortunately, getting to Shenxianju was not easy at all; we rode a motorbike from Linhai (the road is wide and a bit boring).

 From Taizhou:

 They also depart from Taizhou Huangyan Bus Station.
-The first bus is at 09:00 while the last is at 17:105.
-The buses depart every 40~60 minutes.
-About CNY 30.
+The first bus is at 09:00 while the last is at 17:10.
+The buses leave every 40~60 minutes for about CNY 30.

 From Hangzhou or Shanghai:

 Take the fast train to Taizhou and then follow the above.
-Otherwise, you could take the train to Linhai and then ask for a bus (we haven’t found any information on the internet), or hire a taxi, it shouldn’t be more than 150RMB to Xianju.
+Otherwise, you could take the train to Linhai and then take a bus (we haven’t found any information online), or hire a taxi; it shouldn’t cost more than 150RMB to Xianju.

 From Xianju or Baitazhen: